mlflow/mlflow/CONTRIBUTING.rst

 ------------------------

-As a framework-agnostic tool for machine learning, the MLflow Python API provides developer APIs for writing plugins that integrate with different ML frameworks & backends.
+As a framework-agnostic tool for machine learning, the MLflow Python API provides developer APIs for writing plugins that integrate with different ML frameworks and backends.

 MLflow Python API plugins provide a powerful mechanism for customizing the behavior of the MLflow Python client, allowing you to define custom behaviors for logging metrics, params, and artifacts,